Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Background

 The RL agent's goal is to maximize the rewards received in the long run.
-The cumulative reward that the RL agent receives after time step $t$ is called \emph{return}, which is defined as,

-where the discount factor $\gamma \in [0,1]$ determines the value of the future rewards.
+The cumulative reward that the RL agent receives after time step $t$ is called \emph{return}, defined as $G^\pi_t := \sum_{k=0}^{\infty} \gamma^k r_{t+k+1}$, where the discount factor $\gamma \in [0,1]$ determines the weight of the future rewards.
 The value of each state at time $t$ under policy $\pi$ is called the \emph{state-value function} $V^\pi(s_t)$, and is defined as the expected return when the agent starts at $s_t$ and follows the policy $\pi$:

 Similarly, we can determine the value of a state $s_t$ and action $a_t$ taken at time $t$ (on the condition that we follow the policy $\pi$ afterwards) using the notion of \emph{action-value function} $Q^\pi(s_t,a_t)$, defined as